Protective Practices Policy

-- 10 days have passed since the test was performed.
+- Ten days have passed since the test was performed.

-If you develop symptoms during this 10-day period then follow the directions above for a positive test with symptoms.
+- If you develop symptoms during this 10-day period, follow the directions above for a positive test with symptoms.

 The responsibility for maintaining cleanliness is a shared responsibility.
 Faculty, staff, and students must assist in maintaining the cleanliness of offices, classrooms, kitchens, and other shared spaces.

 Cleaning materials, including wipes, will be available in all classrooms and buildings.
 Unnecessary items should be removed to maintain clean counter spaces and ease cleaning efforts on common surfaces.
-CDC guidelines recommend the following practices:
+The following practices are recommended: